anshi233/blesta-gateway-epay/README.md

 5. You're done!

 # Limitation
+* EPay only support CNY.
+Please use Blesta's currency setting to convert currencies.
 * Each payment trascation only support one inovice order.
 * Currently no refund support.
 * No void invoice support (EPay API does not support it).